Have you done your Skin Cancer Self Check this month? How is your skin reacting to the winter season we are entering?

 Watching the kids play ball or tennis.
 Accepting a triathlon challenge.
 Once more here is an opportunity to see what skin cancer looks like so you can be informed.

 Skin cancer is the most common cancer we have.
 It is usually the easiest to treat of all the different cancers.
 When you find it early, there are few problems in being able to heal.
-This common cancer affects about 50% of the population.
+This common cancer affects at least 20% of the population in the US.

 Caught Early Is The Secret